whamcloud/Online-Help/docs/Install_Guide/ig_ch_01_about.md

      to create a file system that meets the High Availability Configuration Specification (discussed herein).
 Conformance with
      this specification permits configuration, monitoring, and
-     management of the Lustre file system using the Intel® Manager for Lustre\* software.
+     management of the Lustre file system using the Manager for Lustre\* software.

 -   Describes the pre-installation tasks such as configuring servers,